-A "Nonconforming Structure" is a pier, dock, boatslip, boathouse, bulkhead or riprap that was built upon the Company's Property prior to February 1, 1998 (i) without a license issued by the Company, (ii) is not in compliance with the Company's current size requirements or other building specifications, (iii) does not, in the Company's sole discretion, threaten the recreational and environmental attributes of the Lakes, and (iv) remains or will remain upon the Company's Property in its current location pursuant to a Construction and Use License Agreement issued to the structure's current owner.
-The Company retains the sole right to determine whether any structure is a Nonconforming Structure, and the owner of the structure must demonstrate when the structure was built.
+A "Nonconforming Structure" is a pier, dock, boatslip, boathouse, bulkhead or riprap that was built upon the Company's Property (i) without a license issued by the Company, (ii) is not in compliance with the Company's current size requirements or other building specifications, (iii) does not, in the Company's sole discretion, threaten the recreational and environmental attributes of the Lakes, and (iv) remains or will remain upon the Company's Property in its current location pursuant to a Construction and Use License Agreement issued to the structure's current owner.
+The Company retains the sole right to determine whether any structure is a Nonconforming Structure.
 A Licensee of a Nonconforming Structure shall not increase its size or magnitude, nor shall the Licensee move the Nonconforming Structure from one location to another.
 All Nonconforming Structures may remain on the Company's Property according to the terms of the Construction and Use License Agreement and these Procedures, with the exception of current size requirements and other building specifications.